ubc-willamette-lcm-team/fbwR/README.md

 ### Install from a public repository

-If the repository is made public, you can install the development version of AHA from GitHub with:
+If the repository is made public, you can install the development version of FBW from GitHub with:

 ``` r
 # install.packages("devtools")